Indian Island School: Campus

 The school has a building for cultural performances, and it has murals depicting indigenous culture.
 The stone in the school has a motif based on basket weaving.

 Feeder patterns

-As of 2020 common feeder public high schools in the same county as Indian Island School include Old Town High School and Orono High School.
+As of 2020, common feeder public high schools in the same county as Indian Island School include Old Town High School and Orono High School.
 Some students attend John Bapst Memorial High School, which is a private school in Bangor.

-Linda McLeod, then the principal of Indian Island School, and later MIE superintendent, stated that some graduates of Indian Island Elementary encountered problems at Old Town High, to where she said "when they go to Old Town High School, they are lost."
+Linda McLeod, then the principal of Indian Island School, and later MIE superintendent, stated that some graduates of Indian Island Elementary encountered problems at Old Town High; she said "when they go to Old Town High School, they are lost."

-High schools which take students from this school include, in addition to Old Town, Orono, and Bapst: Bangor High School, Brewer High School, United Technologies Center ("Bangor Region-Tech School"), and Stillwater Academy.
+In addition to Old Town, Orono, and Bapst, high schools which take students from this school include Bangor High School, Brewer High School, United Technologies Center ("Bangor Region-Tech School"), and Stillwater Academy.